Recent developments in mathematical aspects of relativistic fluids: Open problems and future directions of research

-(Existence of such data was not proven in \cite{Andersson-Oliynyk-Schmidt-2011,Miao-Shahshahani-2021-arxiv}.
-We note that these works do not deal with the Einstein-Euler system with a physical vacuum boundary, dealing instead with the free-boundary Einstein-elasticity system \cite{Andersson-Oliynyk-Schmidt-2011} and the free-boundary Einstein-Euler system for a liquid \cite{Miao-Shahshahani-2021-arxiv}, but in both cases the model involves a RHS with a characteristic function.
-We also note that in the case where the sound speed decays faster than the distance to the boundary, then the RHS of \eqref{E:Einstein_Euler_wave_coordinates_free_bry} is more regular, and the problem can then be treated \cite{Rendall-1992}.)
+(Existence of such data was not proven in \cite{Andersson-Oliynyk-Schmidt-2016,Miao-Shahshahani-2024}.
+We note that these works do not deal with the Einstein--Euler system with a physical vacuum boundary, dealing instead with the free-boundary Einstein--Elasticity system in \cite{Andersson-Oliynyk-Schmidt-2016} and the free-boundary Einstein--Euler system for a stiff liquid in \cite{Miao-Shahshahani-2024}, but in both cases the model involves a RHS with a characteristic function.
+We also note that in the case where the sound speed decays faster than the distance to the boundary, then the RHS of \eqref{E:Einstein_Euler_wave_coordinates_free_bry} is more regular, and the problem can then be treated, see \cite{Rendall-1992}.)